Ruderali/EncodedCommandTools/readme.md

 ---

 Thank you for using **EncodedCommandTools**!
-We hope it makes interacting with Labtech/Automate bareable 😊 Thank you ChatGPT for making this Readme.md
+We hope it makes interacting with Labtech/Automate bareable 😊 Thank you ChatGPT for making this Readme.md look so nice!